openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 # Security Considerations

-To prevent replay attacks, verifiable presentation container objects MUST use `client_id` and if provided `nonce` from the Authentication Request.
+To prevent replay attacks, verifiable presentation container objects MUST be linked to `client_id` and if provided `nonce` from the Authentication Request.
 The `client_id` is used to detect presentation of credentials to a different than the intended party.
 The `nonce` value binds the presentation to a certain authentication transaction and allows the verifier to detect injection of a presentation in the OpenID Connect flow, which is especially important in flows where the presentation is passed through the front channel.